 Michael Corcoran here.
 I’m currently unemployed and looking to mingle.
-I took the buyout at the Austin American Statesman in June 2011 and since then I’ve devoted my time to passion projects, like a book on gospel pioneer Arizona Dranes that came out in August.
-I also wrote the cover story for the most recent issue of Texas Super Lawyers, which paid my rent at the trailer park for three months.
+I took the buyout at the Austin American Statesman in June 2011 and since then I’ve devoted my time to passion projects, as well as ones that pay the bills.
+Currently, I’m researching and writing a book on 1920′s Texas gospel great Washington Phillips.
+But I also do a lot of writing on sports, music, popular culture, true crime, whatever I’m interested in.

 I’m from Honolulu, where I graduated from the same high school as Bette Midler.
 I’ve been a music critic since I was 19, first for Sunbums in Honolulu, where my colleagues included editor Kathy Hellenbrand, now better known as tattoo godmother Shanghai Kate, future Newsweek photog P.F.
 Bentley and the kid who replaced me as Hawaii’s youngest rock critic, 16-year-old Punahou senior Steve “AOL” Case.
 Kid couldn’t hack the rock trenches.